 What Is Greenwashing?

 Greenwashing is when a company makes inaccurate or misleading statements about its sustainability.
-Greenwashing can include a company making intentionally false, inaccurate or misleading claims about its sustainability practices.
-But it can also include unintentionally misusing terms related to sustainability or even a lack of transparency about relevant details.
-Within the tech industry, greenwashing often relates to statements about carbon emissions associated with energy.
+The practice can be intentional or unintentional, and it often relates to statements about carbon emissions associated with energy within the tech industry.

 What Is Greenwashing?